 Nonetheless, we would still take this opportunity to rebut a few of his points:

 - Scaling for enterprise.
-We acknowledge there are currently challenges with public Ethereum scaling, which plasma and sharding are meant to ease.
+We acknowledge there have been challenges with public Ethereum scaling, which SKALE, sidechains, and sharding are meant to ease.
 Progress has been steady and deliberate by design, to ensure the safety and resilience of the features on a network that is storing nearly $40B in value.
 R3 is developing cutting-edge features for a public chain but in an environment with only a few users.
 This exercise reminds us of Plato’s allegory of the cave: the shadow of threats cannot substitute for the real thing.
 Moreover, in private networks, Proof-of-Authority (PoA) consensus has been available for over a year and can provide several multiples of greater transaction capacity.

 - Enterprise privacy needs.
-Ensuring that transactions are private is still a challenge on public Ethereum.
-This is why many enterprises currently use the Quorum implementation, a fork in near parallel with public Geth.
-In addition, both Quorum and Ethereum have implemented zero-knowledge proofs for transaction level privacy.
-PegaSys, the protocol engineering team at ConsenSys, is among a number of companies exploring next-generation privacy solutions for Ethereum.
-We are actively researching and developing solutions for transaction, smart contract, and ledger level privacy to meet enterprise needs.
+PegaSys, the protocol engineering team at ConsenSys, is among a number of companies that have developed next-generation privacy solutions for Ethereum.
+Hyperledger Besu, an open source Ethereum client that was developed by the PegaSys team, meets the privacy and permission needs of enterprises while ensuring compatibility with the Ethereum mainnet.
 Generally, the volume of activity and innovation on Ethereum should not be underestimated — and we would like to take this opportunity to point to the level of developer mindshare on the network, an advantage compounding over time.

 - The pace of the Enterprise Ethereum Alliance (EEA).
 Work is going on extensively behind the scenes to develop an official EEA spec, which should be available in the coming months.
 The EEA spec will enable many of the same valuable use cases envisioned by Brown’s post.
 It will be built directly on a protocol that has been in public production for over two years.